Kritnich/xToken-APR-Bot/README.md

 ```

 ## Requirements
-The bot needs to emulate a MetaMask wallet to use the [xToken/js](https://github.com/xtokenmarket/js) helpers, so it requires a connection to an Ethereum JSON RPC at least one account.
+The bot needs to emulate a MetaMask wallet to use the [xToken/js](https://github.com/xtokenmarket/js) helpers, so it requires a connection to an Ethereum JSON RPC with at least one account.

 By default it expects a locally running [geth](https://github.com/ethereum/go-ethereum) instance (light mode works) with a single random account and accessible API.
 To customize this, edit `provider.js`.